Welcome Guide

 Last, there are a few good coffee shops, Bakery San Juan (weekdays only; also good pizza!) and Riptide being our favourites.

-Other Favourite Spots
+Other Favorite Spots

 We highly recommend stopping by Serendipity Used Books (the only place on the island open 7 days/week!) and Funk & Junk Antiques in Friday Harbor.
 Serendipity has an excellent selection, and friends have been known to cram stacks of books into their suitcases at the end of a visit.